 Disclosure

-The transfer, copy, or communication, by a PII Controller or a PII Processor acting on their behalf, of PII and accountability for that PII to another entity, which will become the PII Controller of that PII.
+The transfer, copy, or communication, by a PII Controller or a PII Processor acting on their behalf, of PII and accountability for that PII when transferred to to another entity, which will become the PII Controller of that PII.

 NOTE: When a PII Controller transfers or copies information to another entity it retains accountability for that PII.
 An example would be an entity using a cloud storage service for backups.
-We note this here because, for PII Principal, both this ‘use’ and actual ‘disclosure’ may be termed ‘sharing’ information.
+We note this here because, for a PII Principal, both this ‘use’ and actual ‘disclosure’ may be termed ‘sharing’ information.
 However, these are significant differences from a transparency and regulatory point of view.

 Consent

-A Personally identifiable information (PII) Principal’s freely given, specific and informed agreement to the processing of their PII.
+A Personally identifiable information (PII) Principal’s freely-given, specific and informed agreement to the processing of their PII.

 [SOURCE: ISO 29100]